|There aren't many things uglier than a cheater, and Jose

 South Bend, IN

-vs. Gambling: What’s Worse for Baseball?.
-As a high school teacher
+vs. Gambling: What's Worse for Baseball?, it's a pretty simple

 Los Angeles, CA